simonmichael/hledger/site/faq.md

 <!-- allowing more bug-free, concise and maintainable software.
 It provides -->
 <!-- a more abstracted, portable platform making installation easier.
 It is -->
 <!-- attractive for contributors to work on.) -->
 I urgently needed a reliable accounting tool that I enjoyed using.
 I also wanted to see what I could do to reduce roadbumps and confusion for newcomers.

-I couldn't expect John to start over - at that time he was not the Haskell fan he is now.
+I couldn't expect John to start over - at that time he was not the Haskell fan he is now!
 So in 2007 I began experimenting.
 I built a toy parser in a few different languages, and it was easiest in Haskell.
 I kept tinkering.
 Goals included:

 - to get better at Haskell by building something useful to me,
 - to learn how well Haskell could work for real-world applications,